 Facebook doesn’t make money by charging you a subscription fee, and they don’t charge you for the service they provide either.
 So how do they make their money?
 They harvest your private data due to a vulnerability in the human psychology (see above) and sell it to advertisers and other third party companies interested mining your data.
 You are the product and in return, they allow you to use their platform so they can harvest even more of your personal data.
 And they make billions doing it, without you giving them a single penny.
 All they need is the People’s addiction.

 Everything you do in relation to Facebook is sold to advertisers and third party companies that then use that metadata for their own purposes.
 Maybe you’ve noticed the advertisements you see are of things that interest you.
 Or maybe you’ve seen that it helps a political organization get a president elected.
 Although required by law, any information you put on Facebook can be accessed by the government.
 It also allows foreign governments to spy on the population by using a cover agency to purchase the data (Russia, anyone?).
 As long as companies pay up, Facebook will oblige.

 Silencing the Opposition

 Facebook kicks people off their platform that don’t comply with their moral code of conduct, don’t have the same vision as them, and don’t believe in the same things as they do.
-To all others, they treat as a threat or as hostiles.
+They censor.

 Facebook is Lying … or Incredibly Incompetent